 If you’re looking for walkability, easy access to multiple neighborhoods, and plenty to do right outside your doorstep, a better location can’t be found.
 Here’s what’s nearby:

 - Belltown: The Kimpton Palladian Hotel’s own neighborhood of Belltown is the heart of where hip happens in downtown Seattle.
+Don’t just take our word for it, check out this article.
 From back-alley speakeasies to modern art galleries, Belltown is eclectic, urban, and bursting at the seams with art, music, and fashion.